mongoid/kiqstand/README.md

 - Use Kiqstand 1.0.x with Mongoid 3.0.x
 - Use Kiqstand 1.1.x with Mongoid 3.1.x
-- Use Kiqstand master with Mongoid master
+- Don't use Kiqstand with Mongoid master

 Documentation
 -------------